DrKillshot/unwrap/docs/docs/containers/maybe.md

 sidebar_position: 1
 ---

-The `Maybe` monad may or may not hold some value.
+The `Maybe` container may or may not hold some value.
 It is commonly used to represent optional values.

 ## Maybe constructors